Rysth/Valorant-Conference-Page/README.md

 # 📖 Valorant Cyphers Conference Page <a name="about-project"></a>

-**Valorant Cyphers Conference Page** Discover top Cyphers Players, their strategies, and join our vibrant global community.
-Built with HTML, CSS, and JavaScript.
+A **Conference Page** that allows users to attend a Valorant Game to know about how to play with Chyper by presenting to them the most important pro players.
+Built with HTML, CSS, JavaScript, and Bootstrap.

 ## 🛠 Built With <a name="built-with"></a>